Articulating the value of humanities education

 An interdisciplinary setting such as the seminar helps scholars to build community.

-I created another pair of scripts splicing together material from all four interviews to articulate these themes.
+I created another pair of videos splicing together material from all four interviews to articulate these themes.

 I’m not an undergrad here.
 I’m a listener.
 I’m part of the conversation.
 My voice is heard just as equally as everyone else at the table.